refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 <AddResourcesToApp />

-Now we've defined our routes and resources, in the next step, we'll be updating our route components to handle authentication and layouts.
+Now we've defined our routes and resources, we're ready to start refactoring our components to benefit from the features provided by Refine.

+In the next step, we'll be updating our components to benefit from the parameter inference of Refine.

 </Sandpack>